BeamMP/Docs/docs/en/server/create-a-server.md

 * [HostHavoc](https://hosthavoc.com/)
 * [PedalHost](https://pedal.host/)

-**any other companies offering BeamMP-Server hosting which aren't listed here are not legit and WILL charge you more than our partners**
+**Any other companies offering BeamMP-Server hosting which aren't listed here are not legit and WILL charge you more than our partners**

 *NOTE: if you host your server using one of our partners, the Port Forwarding step is not needed.*